paulinho-16/MEIC-ASSO/docs/groupMaking.md

 + With an **API Key** the endpoint can identify the client.
 + Using and **API Key** instead of the user's account credentials decouples different users roles from each other.

+### How can an API provider inform its clients about communication and processing faults?

+**Context:**

+While using any endpoint in the API the user may face different errors such as: unauthorized access, input error, invalid operation.
+This kinds of errors can either be the fault of the client or of the API provider so it's important to transmit this type of information in a consistent manner.

+**Solution:**

+Reply with an error code in the response message that indicates and classifies the fault in a simple, machine-readable way (i.e., either an integer or a string constant).
+In addition, add a textual description of the error for the API client stakeholders (which could be developers and/or end users such as administrators).

+**Consequences:**

++ An error report that contains a code allows the API consumer to handle the error programmatically and to present an internationalized, human-readable message to the end-user.
+- May expose provider-side implementation details or other sensitive data that can be used for cyberattacks.